NCES CCD 2024-25 41 schools GA

 How the Macon Public-School Landscape Breaks Down

 Macon, GA enrolls 24,368 students across 41 public schools reporting to the National Center for Education Statistics.
 Of those, 2 are charter schools, giving families genuine alternatives to the traditional neighbourhood assignment model.
-The average student-teacher ratio across the city is 15:1, Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.
+The average student-teacher ratio across the city is 14.8:1, and the composite quality score, derived from student-teacher ratio, counselor access, gifted-program availability, and CRDC attendance data, averages 40.1/100.
+Schools must report at least five campuses in a city to appear in this listing, which is why very small towns may redirect to the broader county or state view.

 Macon school enrollment varies 129× across entities

 Macon school enrollment ranges from 14 students (lowest) to 1,808 students (highest), a spread of 1,794 students.
-That ratio is among the widest observed and reflects extreme heterogeneity inside a single city — small specialty programs sit alongside large comprehensive campuses, often serving very different family demographics inside walking distance.
-Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape — a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.
+That ratio is an extreme outlier spread — among the widest gaps observed anywhere in this dataset.
+Per-school staffing, programme depth, and capital-renovation cycles often diverge inside the same city based on enrollment shape, a 200-student magnet runs a different operational model than a 2,000-student comprehensive high school.

 Source: NCES Common Core of Data NCES Common Core of Data